John Merryman

 The case never reached the Supreme Court, partly because in 1861 Congress passed a law which "approved and in all respects legalized and made valid ... all the acts, proclamations, and orders of the President of the United States respecting the army and navy ... as if they had been done under the previous express authority and direction of the Congress."

 Merryman was also a state militia officer during the Civil War, and a Maryland politician.

-Biography
+Life and career

 Early life

 Merryman began his work life as an employee in Richard Norris' hardware store in Baltimore City.
 The following year he moved to Guayama, Puerto Rico to work for his uncle, Samuel N. Gott.
 Merryman returned to Maryland in 1842 to manage farms and raise Hereford cattle.

 Merryman married Ann Louisa, daughter of Elijah Bosley Gittings, in 1844.
 John and Ann Louisa had eleven children.
 Merryman, a Democrat, served as member and president of the Board of County Commissioners, Baltimore County, in 1857.
 At the outbreak of the Civil War in April 1861, he was a farmer in Cockeysville, Maryland.